paulveillard/cybersecurity-rbac/README.md

 > Thanks to all contributors, you're awesome and wouldn't be possible without you!
 Our goal is to build a categorized community-driven collection of very well-known resources

 Role-based Access Control (RBAC) according to NIST SP 900-53 Rev.5:
-> Access control based on user roles
+> Access control based on user roles (i.e a collection of access authorizations a user receives based on an explicit or implicit assumption of a given role).
+Role permissions may be inherited through a role hiearchy
 >